nixonsparrow/TinyLink/README.md

 EXAMPLE GET ENDPOINT: /anowlx/
 ```
 And you will be redirected to the original link provided
-for the object with exact short code (or 404 if not existing).
+for the object with that exact short code (or 404 if not existing).